appium/appium/docs/en/writing-running-appium/touch-actions.md

 **Note for W3C actions**

+[W3C actions](https://www.w3.org/TR/webdriver1/#actions) is also parcially available in some drivers such as XCUITest, UIA2 and Espresso.
+We've implemented W3C actions as possible, but OSs has limitations to behave full W3C compatible actions. e.g. WDA cannot handle zero wait [PR](https://github.com/appium/appium-xcuitest-driver/pull/753).
+Additional actions in [espresso](https://github.com/appium/appium-espresso-driver/issues/272).

-[W3C actions](https://www.w3.org/TR/webdriver1/#actions) is also available in some drivers such as XCUITest, UIA2 and Espresso.
-[API doc](http://appium.io/docs/en/commands/interactions/actions/) and API docs of each binding help to understand how to call them.
+[API doc](http://appium.io/docs/en/commands/interactions/actions/) and API docs of each client help to understand how to call them.

 ### An Overview of the TouchAction / MultiAction API